codeaudit/SayKitSDK/Developer Guide/audio-production.md

 Applications typically have a single `AudioTrackCoordinator`, which acts as the system-wide traffic cop for managing the application’s tracks.
 Only one track has permission to access the speaker at a time.
 Each track is assigned a priority, and a track is given permission to send its queued events to the device speaker as long as no higher-priority tracks are live.

-[insert diagram of three channels being coordinated into a output single stream]
+[insert Figure AP 2: diagram of three channels being coordinated into a output single stream]

 ## Improving Generated Speech